datapplab/SBGNview/README.md

           )
 print(SBGNview.obj)
 ```
-Two image files (a .svg file and a .pdf file) will be created in the current working directory.
+Two image files (a .svg file by default and a .png file) will be created in the current working directory.
 <img src="inst/app/www/quick.start_P00001.png">

 # Additional information